Dammyy/react-redux-todo-tutorial/README.md

 ## React-Redux - TODO App Tutorial
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This is a simple todo application built using React & Redux.
-It builds upon the todo application on the [React website] (https://reactjs.org/) homepage .
+It builds upon the todo application on the [React website](https://reactjs.org/) homepage .

+## Install Dependencies

+### `yarn install`

 ## Available Scripts